PRK Surgery Recovery Timeline

 Schedule Pterygium Removal Surgery at Visionary Eye Doctors

-For more information about pterygium surgery and other treatment options, please contact Visionary Eye Doctors online or call us at (301) 591-1763.
+For more information about pterygium removal and other surgical procedure options, please contact Visionary Eye Doctors online or call us at (301) 591-1763.
 We have three offices in the DC area to better serve you.